Hi, I’m Solana!

 – I have Czech, German, Scotch-Irish, and Lithuanian Jewish ancestry

-– I was raised in Christianity, and now practice Naturalistic Pantheism
+– I was raised in and escaped Evangelical Christianity, and now practice Naturalistic Pantheism

 The intersections of these various identities I hold—both privileged and marginalized—do not define me, but they all deeply inform the way I move through the world.
-They also influence how I show up as a healing practitioner; and I recognize that as a white person, I have the potential to unwittingly and unconsciously do harm—particularly to Black, Indigenous, and other people of color, immigrants, and unhoused folks.
-I am committed to examining and dismantling my own privileges, and being actively anti-racist in my approach to creating safer wellness spaces.
-And I’m always available for feedback and discussion about how I can show up better.
+They also influence how I show up as a healing practitioner; and I recognize that as a white person who is currently housed and employed, I have the potential to unwittingly and unconsciously do harm—particularly to Black, Indigenous, and other people of color, immigrants, and unhoused folks.
+I am committed to examining and dismantling my own privileges, and being actively anti-racist in my approach to creating safer healing spaces.
+I’m always available for feedback about how I can show up in a more equitable and liberatory way.

 Lineage of Knowledge

-I humbly acknowledge the peoples who have created and passed down the healing modalities I engage in, and am mindful of the ways that I use those practices from which I have no direct cultural lineage (such as Reiki and Ayurvedic Massage, which come from Japan and India respectively).
+I humbly acknowledge the peoples who have created and passed down the healing modalities I engage in, and am mindful of the ways that I use those practices from which I have no direct cultural lineage.
 Though the teaching of those modalities to other cultures was directly encouraged by their creators, I strive to be cautious in my application of such tools, and to honor rather than appropriate their sacred lineage.

 Certifications + Trainings: